 Getting into the great outdoors opens a new window for children who spend their weekdays inside.
 Whether you’re setting up camp in your backyard or pitching a tent in a wilderness park, camping introduces children to a close-up view of nature and encourages respect for our environment.
 For more information on how to get started, read our Kids and Camping guide.

 The scale of this project is just right for a parent/child activity and a great way to teach your child basic woodworking skills.
 A child who has helped build his/her own wheelbarrow will use it with pride.
-Click here for the plans.
+Visit our shop to learn more about our DIY wheelbarrow plans.

 There is a great deal of talk today about the need to expose children to more science and math, to develop a recycle mentality, to promote family time together, and to merge the virtual world with the real world.
 Build-It-Yourself addresses all these important issues in a playful way.
 Build-It-Yourself has won the support of kids, parents, teachers, community businesses and the media.